 - Your salary and how much can you save.

 - Ability to have fun without spending too much money

 - What are the tools you use for your FIRE?

-- Level of frugality that can be endured / enjoyed
+- Level of frugality that you can personally endure or enjoy

 - Years of freedom i.e. years estimated between FIRE and death.

-- Management of fear of not having a fixed income
+- Management of the fear of not having a fixed income

 - Investing style